Accelerating Delivery and Patient Access to Rare Disease Treatments – Highlights from World Orphan Drug Congress

 Dr. Marks elaborated on efforts between FDA and the Centers for Medicare and Medicaid Services colleagues in the approval and payment model for sickle cell disease as a success story for collaboration, while urging payers to recognize clinical benefit beyond “hard and fast” clinical endpoints.
 Mark Trusheim spoke to the need to measure post-approval patient benefit, and the importance of early discussions with payers, not only for clinical trial design, but also to explore how to measure outcomes in a meaningful way.

 AI.
 AI is revolutionizing drug discovery, development, and commercialization.
 There was no shortage of discussion on this topic, as a host of presentations, panels and round tables addressed a range of emerging applications and their associated opportunities and challenges.
 Dr. Califf spoke to the transformational power of large language models to produce high quality documentation in electronic health records, further enriching EHRs as real-world data sources to further our understanding of the patient journey.
-Kim McDonnell, Associate Director of Rare Disease at Parexel, hosted a round table discussion on the appropriate use of AI-generated patient narratives, using examples developed from an ALS patient interview, and another generated by Parexel GPT.
+Kim McDonnell, Associate Director of Rare Disease at Parexel, hosted a round table discussion on the appropriate use of AI-generated patient narratives, using examples developed from an ALS patient interview, and another generated by Parexel AI Assistant.
 Panelists were united in the benefits of AI-generated narratives, when used transparently and ethically.
 Ethical use discussion focused on the ability for the medical community to tap into patient insights as actionable data to improve preventative, proactive treatment.
 Volv demonstrated their rare disease patient finding ability through EHR systems, using their AI methodology, and early success with matching Fabry and Pompe disease patients to treatment and clinical trials in the UK.

 Other event highlights included updates from advocacy groups, patient networks as well as the stories of rare families and their lived experiences.